-A sneak preview of some comfortable, stretchy and incredibly well-designed travel trousers
+A sneak preview of some comfortable, stretchy, and incredibly well-designed travel trousers

 Boundary Chase Pants: overview

 What do you want from your travel pants?
-Utah-based makers Boundary call them the “ultimate everyday and travel pants”, and after two weeks wearing them first on a business trip and then on a hard-travel trip through Bolivia, it’s hard to argue.
+Utah-based makers Boundary call them the “ultimate everyday and travel pants”, and after two weeks of wearing them first on a business trip and then on a hard-travel trip through Bolivia, it’s hard to argue.
 A collaboration with Bluesign Factories and Mills, they’re available for both men and women, in five colors, and in both slim and straight styles.
 We tested the men’s straight style in ‘midnight’ blue and, boy, were we impressed.

 Boundary Chase Pants: pockets